Rhino 3D vs CATIA: Which Software Suits Your Design Needs Best?

 CATIA excels in collaboration for large engineering teams.
 It features strong tools for version control, multi-disciplinary collaboration, and real-time teamwork.
 CATIA’s suite of integrated tools makes it ideal for managing complex projects across various departments.

 Rhino is better for smaller teams with varied workflows, while CATIA is superior for large, cross-functional teams in engineering-heavy industries.
+Furthermore, Running Rhino 3D on a Cloud Computer gives you the freedom to work from virtually anywhere with high processing power.

 Cost and Licensing